grol-io/vm/README.md

 - `LoadR`, `AddR`, `StoreR`, `JNZ` (jump if not equal to 0)

 Short Data/string format (upcoming):
+- String quoting use the go rules (ie in "double-quotes" with \ sequences or single 'x' for 1 character or backtick for verbatim)
 - str8: 1 byte size, remaining data (so string 7 bytes or less are 1 word)
 - str16: 2 byte size